 Man City – 5/2

-City are the favorites for the Champions League and after winning 7-0 at home and 10-2 on aggregate who can blame them?
-Peps side has an unbelievable squad with world class players in every position.
+City are the favourites for the Champions League and after winning 7-0 at home and 10-2 on aggregate who can blame them?
+Peps side has an unbelievable squad with world-class players in every position.
 The only thing that could hold them back in their inexperience.
 Not a single one of them have won a Champions League and only Gundogan has played in a final.
 However, this is where their manager comes in handy.
 He has won two Champions League trophies and can be the missing piece.
 City looks the best team and 5/2 is a good but fair price.